Abhi2004-create/BeatBlender/README.md

 # BeatBlender
-This is a music platform
+This is frontend of a music platform which is develop by pure html, css and javascript.